Fed Prime Rate Dashboard

 At 6.75%, the prime rate directly affects variable-rate credit products including credit cards, home equity lines of credit (HELOCs), and adjustable-rate mortgages.
 Most credit card APRs are pegged to prime plus a margin (typically 7–13%), so holding the rate at 6.75% keeps card pricing stable through at least the next FOMC meeting.
 HELOC borrowers similarly see no change in their adjustable payments while the prime benchmark holds, and prime-indexed auto loans remain at current levels.
 Borrowers with newer fixed-rate auto and personal loans, originated since the late-2025 cutting cycle began, continue to enjoy materially lower payments than those locked in during the 2023–2024 peak.

 The April hold gives consumers a clear runway to act before any future repricing.
-With long Treasury yields little changed on the week and odds of a June cut having drifted lower, refinancing opportunities for existing variable-rate balances are unlikely to improve materially before the September FOMC unless Thursday’s May 28 PCE print surprises decisively to the downside.
-Shoppers eyeing fixed-rate financing on mortgages or personal loans should compare offers now since the 30-year mortgage at 6.51% remains below 2024 peaks even after this week’s 15-basis-point uptick.
+With long Treasury yields easing modestly across the curve and odds of a June cut having drifted lower since the May 20 FOMC minutes release, refinancing opportunities for existing variable-rate balances are unlikely to improve materially before the September FOMC unless the next PCE print on Jun 25 surprises decisively to the downside.
+Shoppers eyeing fixed-rate financing on mortgages or personal loans should compare offers now since the 30-year mortgage at 6.53% remains below 2024 peaks.
 Consumers carrying high-interest credit-card balances should consider balance-transfer or 0% promotional offers to bridge any further hold.
 Spring homebuyers, in particular, should treat the remaining May listing window as a meaningful chance to lock pricing before any potential summer rate move shifts borrowing math.

-Looking ahead: the next FOMC meeting is Jun 16–17, 2026, 22 days away.
-With CPI at 3.8% year-over-year, unemployment steady at 4.3%, and the Fed’s explicit reluctance to telegraph easing yet, markets are now leaning to September for the first cut.
-The May 29 PCE release is the pivotal near-term event — a soft reading would re-open the door to a June cut and could pull the belly of the curve materially lower, while a hot print would entrench September-or-later pricing and keep upward pressure on the long end.
-Borrowers should plan for potential refinancing opportunities if cuts materialize, but remain cautious about the timing of large floating-rate obligations and continue to monitor the 10-year Treasury at 4.57% as a leading indicator for fixed mortgage pricing.
+Looking ahead: the next FOMC meeting is Jun 16–17, 2026, 4 days away.
+With CPI at 3.8% year-over-year, unemployment steady at 4.3%, and the May 20 minutes from the Fed’s April meeting reaffirming its reluctance to telegraph easing yet, markets are now leaning to September for the first cut.
+The Jun 5 May jobs report and Jun 25 May PCE release are the pivotal near-term events — a soft pair of prints would re-open the door to a summer cut and could pull the belly of the curve materially lower, while hot prints would entrench September-or-later pricing and keep upward pressure on the long end.
+Borrowers should plan for potential refinancing opportunities if cuts materialize, but remain cautious about the timing of large floating-rate obligations and continue to monitor the 10-year Treasury at 4.47% as a leading indicator for fixed mortgage pricing.

 Key Takeaways